robatwilliams/hills-api/README.md

 ## Example query

-Wainwright hills (of the Lake District), higher than 600m, sorted by height, 50 per page, with a selection of fields:
+Wainwright hills (of the Lake District), higher than 600m, sorted by height, 50 per page, with a selection of fields ([more available](docs/fields-hills-database.md)):

 ```graphql
 {